jhryu1208/jhryu1208/README.md

 👋 Hi, I am Jihyun!<br>
 My major is MSDE(Manufacturing Systems and Design Engineering) in SeoulTech<br>
 And I like 🦾mechanical engineering and 🤖robotics.<br>
-Also I am interested in 📊data science, ml/dl, and data pipeline now, currently working as a Data Engineer.
+Also I am interested in 📊data science, ml/dl, and data pipeline. <br>
+Now, currently working as a Data Engineer.

 <br>